Amin-MAG/My-Notes/Linux/LPIC-1.md

 ## dbus

-D-bus is a message bus system allowing applications to talk to one another.
+The D-bus is a message bus system allowing applications to talk to one another.

 ## proc

 `proc` is just another pseudo-file system. `proc` is where the kernel keeps its setting and properties.
 You can see all of these:

 - IRQ - Interrupt requests
 - I/O Port
 - DMA
 - Processes
 - Network Settings
 - ...